 Collect details about your annual revenue, employee count and business operations.

-Always compare at least three quotes since rates differ.
+Always compare at least three quotes since business liability insurance costs differ between them.

-Look beyond just the premium cost when comparing policies.
+Look beyond just cheap business insurance cost when comparing policies.
 Some insurers cover legal defense expenses in addition to your coverage limit, while others subtract these costs from your total protection.

 Use Nevada's insurance department website to confirm your insurer and agent are properly licensed.
 Check AM Best financial ratings and complaint records.

-Many insurers offer reduced rates for bundling multiple policies, implementing safety programs or maintaining a clean claims history.
+Many insurers offer reduced rates for bundling business insurance coverage types, implementing safety programs or maintaining a clean claims history.

 Ask for your certificate of insurance immediately after buying coverage, since clients and landlords often need proof.